AnnaWeber07/PTR/README.md

-## Repo for UTM PTR labs using Scala.
-By Chiriciuc Anna, FAF-201
+## Repo for UTM PTR labs using Scala

 **This repository includes laboratory works made by Chiririciuc Anna**

+All rights reserved!
+Any reproduction, copy or personal use is prohibited.

 ### Integrated development envirponment:
 **IDE**: IntelliJ Idea (c) JetBrains